Dish Network: Acquisitions and expansion

 Joseph Clayton became president and chief executive officer of the company in June 2011, while Charlie Ergen remained chairman.
 Clayton remained in the position until March 31, 2015, when he retired, leaving Ergen to resume the post.
 In December 2017, Ergen was replaced by Erik Carlson.
-That same year, DISH Network spent over $3 billion in acquisitions of companies in bankruptcy, This included the April 6, 2011, purchase of Blockbuster in a bankruptcy auction for $322 million in cash and the assumption of $87 million in liabilities.
+In 2011, DISH Network spent over $3 billion in acquisitions of companies in bankruptcy, This included the April 6, 2011, purchase of Blockbuster in a bankruptcy auction for $322 million in cash and the assumption of $87 million in liabilities.
 DISH Network also acquired DBSD and TerreStar Corporation.

 In September 2011, DISH would leverage Blockbuster's existing video on-demand and DVD-by-mail services as part of a new offering known as "Blockbuster Movie Pass"—an add-on for DISH Network television service incorporating movie channels, access to Blockbuster On Demand, and DVD-by-mail with unlimited in-store exchanges.
 The offering was positioned as a competitor to Netflix, and Redbox, with Blockbuster having touted that it received new releases for rental sooner than its competitors due to agreements they had reached requiring a 28-day delay.
 DISH Network also made a bid to purchase Hulu in October 2011, but Hulu's owners chose not to sell the company.

 In January 2013, DISH bid $5 billion for Clearwire to add wireless internet and mobile video services.
 In April 2013, it made a $25 billion bid for Sprint Corporation.
 In 2011, Dish petitioned the Federal Communications Commission to combine the S-Band spectrum it acquired from DBSD and Terrestar, and combine this spectrum with LTE.
 Unlike LightSquared, Dish's spectrum has minimal risk of disrupting Global Positioning Systems.

 At the 2012 Consumer Electronics Show, DISH Network announced it would shorten its trade name to "DISH", to emphasize new developments such as its Hopper DVR and broadband services.

 After changing the position of a satellite orbital position from being over Mexico to Brazil in 2011, DISH sought companies that could make a deal, among them Telefónica.
 However, nothing ever came of this, and DISH decided to enter the country itself.
 According to the Brazilian Agency of Telecommunications (Anatel), they awaited the authorization of the application.
 In June 2019, nonetheless, DISH TV accepted to resign its satellite exploration rights assigned to EchoStar and thus ending the possibility of entering the Brazilian market.

 In January 2015, the company launched a subsidiary, Sling TV—an IPTV service distributed as an over-the-top media service.

 In 2019, EchoStar transferred the portion of its business which managed and provided broadcast satellite services, referred to as the BSS (Broadcast Satellite Services) business, to DISH to concentrate on broadband services and other initiatives.